Infineon/mtb-example-psoc4-safety-spi-loopback-test/README.md

    ![](images/terminal-spi.png)

-5. The serial terminal should display the result of the SPI loopback test
+6. The serial terminal should display the result of the SPI loopback test.
+The LED blinks, indicating the safety test is successful.
+If the LED is set rather than blinking, the selt test has failed

+   > **Note:** To display the result of the SPI loopback test on the serial terminal for CY8CPROTO-041TP device, connect the pins P2.4 and P2.5 to your PC through the MiniProg4 USB connector using the provided USB cable.

 ## Debugging